wangechi01-a/Land-Cover-Project/README.md

 5. Train the final model using CatBoost for optimal performance.

-6. Evaluate the models using key performance metrics such as F1-score and log loss.
+6. Evaluate the models using key performance metrics such as Accuracy, F1-score and  ROC AUC.

 #### Results